UpsidedownFalcon/IMU-Turntable/README.md

 22/11/2025: contacted DHL and RLS for products and shipment, made few calls with DHL, solved a problem with their system, RLS changed prices, asked them to understand if we can get our price diff back, (Note: no reply:(

 26/11/2025: submitted the GD&T report to higher ups.

+27/11/2025: started to do the manufacturing report about the types of manufacturing we can use and their prices.

+01/12/2025: finished doing the materials/manufacturing report, can be accessed in github.

+5/12/2025: started doing the 2nd and 3rd axes, the design is being done using fusion 360.

+8/12/2025: finished the V1 of the desing, all ground plate, 1st axis, 2nd axis, 3rd axis, and the sensor plate is ready for 3d prinitng for prototyping.
+3d printing is only for model and does not have the tolorances we need.